XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mods.md

 # Neural Upgrade/MOD

-### What's the time frame for modding dolls?

-> From their release until EOS.

 ### Can I use duplicates to raise my doll's MOD level?

 > Yes, unless you're modding 2★ dolls.
 First, go to factory then dismantle all dupes.
 When you get enough cores, you can use them to raise MOD levels.